WHYAMERICASUCKS.COM

 The compliance breakdown is already in the public record

-This is not just one city's talking point.
 EPA said in January 2025 that Driggs agreed to a $400,000 penalty and a major wastewater upgrade after chronic Clean Water Act violations.
-The federal consent decree goes further, saying the underlying complaint alleged 3,237 permit exceedances and multiple non-effluent violations tied to sampling, quality-control, and recordkeeping.
+The federal consent decree says the underlying complaint alleged 3,237 permit exceedances and multiple non-effluent violations tied to sampling, quality-control, and recordkeeping.

 Driggs' own wastewater page does not deny the core compliance problem.
 It says the plant has long struggled to meet ammonia limits, that the facility is out of compliance, and that the city is pursuing a major expansion and process upgrade to get back within federal and state rules.